NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 While we chose this common combination, we could also have chosen other hash algorithms (e.g., SHA-1, SHA3-256, blake2b-512) and alternate string encodings (e.g., base58, Multihash (https://multiformats.io/multihash/)).
-Multihash may be a valuable approach in to future-proof the storage system, because it enables us of multiple checksum algorithms.
+Multihash may be a valuable approach in to future-proof the storage system, because it enables use of multiple checksum algorithms.

 **Folder layout**